Orthogonal-Research-Lab/Meta-brain-Models/README.md

 Examples of a representation-free model includes Braitenberg Vehicles or Neural Networks.
 Examples of a representation-rich model (from our library) includes Contextual Geometric Structures or Ideological Connectionist models.
 We have a library of possible model configurations, or incorporate your own!

-This project involves three aims: creating models with different degrees of representational complexity, creating a layered meta-architecture that mimics the structural and functional heterogeneity of biological brains, and an input/output methodology that is flexible enough to accomodate both behavioral and social phenomena.
+This project involves three aims: creating models with different degrees of representational complexity, creating a layered meta-architecture that mimics the structural and functional heterogeneity of biological brains, and an input/output methodology that is flexible enough to input/output methodology that is flexible enough to accommodate both behavioral and social phenomena.

 General References:
 Brooks, R. (1991).
 [Intelligence without Representation](http://www2.denizyuret.com/ref/brooks/brooks.pdf). _Artificial Intelligence_, 47, 139-159.